bflaven/deploy-a-streamlit-app-with-heroku/README.md

 # heroku create  #done
 ```

-- Create a new Git repository
+- Create a new Git repository for the first time

 ```bash
 # go to the dir